WHO WE ARE:

 Marguerite Kearns is editor of the award-winning Suffrage Centennials website that has been publishing since 2013.
 She was co-chair of the national Inez Milholland observance with Robert P.J.
 Cooney Jr., a project of the National Women’s History Project (now the National Women’s History Alliance).
 And she is the author of An Unfinished Revolution: Edna Buckman Kearns and the Struggle for Women’s Rights, published by SUNY Press (State University of New York).

-SuffrageCentennials.com received awards by New Mexico Press Women at the organization’s annual conference and awards banquet in 2015 and 2019.
-Judges in 2015 said that the perspectives expressed on Suffrage Centennials represent a “great introduction” to the subject of the women’s suffrage movement and the upcoming centennial celebrations, as well as being “a great topic” in its own right.
+SuffrageCentennials.com has received awards from the New Mexico Press Women at the organization’s annual conference and awards banquet in 2015 and 2019.
+Judges in 2015 said that the perspectives expressed on Suffrage Centennials represent a “great introduction” to the subject of the women’s suffrage movement, as well as being “a great topic” in its own right.
 NMPW is New Mexico’s largest inclusive media organization.